BartolHrg/VB.C-CPP/README.md

 I'm not too happy about this project.
 It made some wonderful things, but it also made some ugly.

-First, every file has to be enclosed by VB_C_CODE, which is really not cool.
+First, every file has to be enclosed by VB_C_CODE, which is not cool.
 Something even less cool is that error messages are bad:
 you get a huge error message because a lot of macros are involved,
 and you even don't know what line is erroneous, because C macros don't keep newlines (so everything is on the line where VB_C_CODE is)

 This also makes debugging, using tools, not possible.

-I don't really mind the verbosity of the language,
+I don't mind the verbosity of the language,
 though it really can be annoying
 when you have a lot of argument declarations
 inside already too long function declaration.

 A complaint can be made, that ALL CAPS is not pretty,
-but I think it even helps to differentiate parts of code
+but I think it even helps to differentiate parts of the code
 (of course, I'm actually wrong, there is the syntax highlighting for that).

 And that is another low point of the language:
-syntax highlight is really trash,
+syntax highlight is trash,
 as no VSCode (or other IDE) extensions exist that recognize those keywords.
-This can be clearly seen even in this file, where no VB.C code is colored.
+This can be seen even in this file, where no VB.C code is colored.

 IntelliSense support (completions) is limited.
-CLion actually can offer completions for like members of a `STRUCT`.
+CLion actually can offer completions for members of a `STRUCT`.

 ## Future